Should you remodel with permits or without permits? This is a dilemma thousands of homeowners face in order to save time and money.

 Instead of remodeling for profits, I want to invest in real estate passively through public REITs and private real estate funds like the ones offered by Fundrise.

 Fundrise is the leading real estate crowdfunding platform to help you diversify and earn income 100% passively.
 During times of volatility, Fundrise tends to outperform stocks based on historical results.
 For the average investor, I think it's best to invest in a diversified portfolio of real estate holdings.

 For those of you who are accredited investors, take a look at CrowdStreet.
 CrowdStreet focuses on individual real estate opportunities in 18-hour cities where valuations are lower and cap rates are higher.
 Due to the spreading out of America, growth rates tend to be higher in 18-hour cities as well.

 Both platforms are free to sign up and explore.
-I’ve personally invested $810,000 in real estate crowdfunding to diversify and earn income passively.
+I've personally invested $810,000 in real estate crowdfunding to diversify and earn income passively.
 Private real estate has been one of the most stress-free and best investments I've made since becoming a dad in 2017.